-Once you’ve hired a scooter/Moped/Step-through, it’s easy to get around but drivers and the roads are not always the best.
+Travelling around on a hired scooter/Moped/Step-through is easy, but drivers are erratic and roads are not always the best.

 Typically, you ride on the shoulder of the road unless this is impossible then stick to the far left of the road.
-Initially, you may find it nerve-wracking riding on Thai roads whilst you dodge the oncoming traffic veering across your lane at the very last minute to park in front of you; car door’s flinging open in your path; chickens and other animals running across your path; oncoming bicycles riding up the wrong side of the road; vehicle’s travelling at fast speeds; and more, or just the general poor driving in SE Asia.
+Initially, you might find riding in Khao Lak (or anywhere in SE Asia) nerve-wracking.
+Dodging oncoming traffic veering across your lane at the very last minute to park in front of you or car doors flinging open in your path.
+Kamikaze chickens and other animals running across the road, oncoming bicycles riding up the wrong side of the road, and vehicles travelling at lightning speeds.
+Or just the generally poor driving in SE Asia are some of the scenarios.
 Thailand isn’t the worse country in Asia for driving.

-Srichada – Whilst searching for volunteer work, we stayed at the Srichada for a few days.
-Great staff and very friendly.
-The owner is really lovely and cooked us breakfast every morning (included in the room price).
-Hired a couple of bikes from the hotel for B200/day (24-hr hire).
+While searching for volunteer work, we stay at the family-run Srichada for a few days with great and very friendly staff.
+The owner is really lovely and cooks us breakfast every morning, which is included in the room’s price.
+Hire a couple of bikes from the hotel for B200/day, which is 24-hour hire.

-Check out the bike hire place opposite the resort if you’re in the area.
-Bargained hard to get the bike for B160/day for the 5 weeks – lucky it’s low season!
+Check out the bike hire place opposite the resort if you are in the area.
+Bargained hard to get the bike for B160/day for the 5 weeks – lucky this is the low season!

-Khao Lak offers a plethora of cheap and expensive cafés and restaurants for western or authentic Thai food.
-During the 5-week stay, we tried many restaurants but the short list below are the ones we frequented most and the best of the bunch…in my humble opinion and as food is one of my favourite past times!
+Khao Lak offers a plethora of cheap or expensive cafés and restaurants for western or authentic Thai food.
+During the 5-week stay, we tried many restaurants.
+The shortlist below is of the ones we frequented most and the best of the bunch…in my humble opinion and as food is one of my favourite past times!

-On 28/10 Moo7, Nangthong Beach, serves the best coffee in Khao Lak (B60 Cappuccinos) and the best cheapest fresh-baked cakes (around B60) – also wonderful poached eggs on thick buttered toast (B70).
-There’s even a get 2 for 1 Happy Hour for cakes between 17:00-19:00.
+On 28/10 Moo7, Nangthong Beach the Duo serves the best coffee in Khao Lak (B60 Cappuccinos) and the cheapest but most delicious fresh-baked cakes (around B60).
+Also, wonderful poached eggs on thick buttered toast (B70) is on offer and even a 2 for 1 Happy Hour for cakes between 17:00-19:00.

-On 10/1 Moo 7, Khuek Khak Subdistrict, a small roadside table and chairs (under tarps) place.
-You’d probably take one look and go past this place as it’s quite rustic but don’t let the appearance fool you as this is where the locals also eat.
-Each dish is cooked fresh using fresh ingredients – great Thai food at super cheap prices (B45 for a bowl of delicious chicken leg soup, B50 for great Pad Thai, and meals go up to 150, large Change Beer for B60) – drinks are icy cold.
+On 10/1 Moo 7 in the Khuek Khak Subdistrict, the Go Pong is a small roadside table and chairs (under tarps) place.
+One look and you would probably bypass the Go Pong as it is quite rustic, but don’t let the appearance fool you as this is where locals also eat.
+Each dish is cooked fresh using the freshest ingredients.
+Great Thai food at super cheap prices (B45 for a bowl of delicious chicken leg soup, B50 for great Pad Thai, and meals go up to 150, large Change Beer for B60)rin.
+Drinks are icy cold.

-On 67/61 Moo5, Tambon Khukack, Aphoe Takua Pa, for those wanting a change from Thai food, you must try Pinocchio’s for the warmed freshly made bread served with chopped fresh garlic, chillies, and oil (other types also available).
-After months without bread, this was a Godsend!
-The pizzas are delicious with fresh ingredients and loads of Mozzarella cheese (scarce in Thailand); many varieties to savour but also traditional Italian meals and deserts – coupled with friendly staff, good service, and an comfortable ambiance, what more could one ask for?
+On 67/61 Moo5, Tambon Khukack, Aphoe Takua Pa, for those wanting a change from Thai food, you must try Pinocchio’s.
+Warmed freshly made bread served with chopped fresh garlic, chillies, and oil (other types also available) is amazing.
+After months without bread, this is a Godsend!
+The pizzas are delicious with fresh ingredients and loads of Mozzarella cheese (scarce in Thailand), and many pizza varieties to savour.
+Various traditional Italian meals and desserts are on the menu.
+Coupled with friendly staff, good service, and a comfortable ambience, what more could someone ask for?

 Chonthicha Lop Buri Korean Barbecue Branch 2

-In Khuekkhak, Takua Pa District and a bit tricky to find as it’s not on Highway 4, but in the back streets near a tiny street market, Google the name for directions.
+In Khuekkhak, Takua Pa District and a bit tricky to find as this restaurant is not on Highway 4, but in the back streets near a tiny street market – Google the name for directions.

-This restaurant is an absolute must to experience and a hit with locals.
-For a cost of B108 per person (drinks are extra), you can sit and graze for hours on wonderfully self-service and self-cooked fresh seafood, meat, chicken, vegetables on your table.
-Scrumptious pre-made starters, meals, and as much homemade ice-cream you can eat…it’s an amazing feast not to be missed at any cost.
+This restaurant is an absolute must to indulge in and a hit with locals.
+For a cost of B108 per person (drinks are extra), sit and graze for hours on wonderfully self-service self-cooked fresh seafood, meat, chicken, and vegetables at your table.
+Scrumptious pre-made starters, meals, and as much homemade ice cream you can eat make this feast amazing and one not to be missed at any cost.

-To catch the Blue line bus (B180 – 3.5hrs, WiFi), stand anywhere along Highway 4 and wave the bus down.
+To catch the Blueline bus (B180 – 3.5-hours, WiFi) to Ranong, stand anywhere along Highway 4 and wave the bus down.

-Arriving in Ranong, the bus stops at the cab rank and to get to the hotel cost B150 for two of us, not cheap considering the distance is only about 2kms.
+Arriving in Ranong, the bus stops at the cab rank and to get to the hotel is B150 for two of us, not cheap considering the distance is only around 2-kilometres.